D

 Megan Woller: Idaho Democratic Candidate for House District 16A

-Megan Woller is a Democratic candidate running for the Idaho House of Representatives in District 16A, which covers a portion of Boise in Ada County.
-Woller lives in Boise and has not previously held elected office.
-She faces Democrat Jeffrey Watkins in the May 19, 2026 Democratic primary for the open seat vacated by Rep. Soñia Galaviz, who filed for the District 16 Senate seat, as confirmed on her Ballotpedia profile.
-A Republican general election opponent had not been identified at the time of publication.
+Megan Woller is a Democratic candidate for the Idaho House of Representatives District 16A, which covers a portion of Boise in Ada County.
+Woller lives in Boise and is running in the May 19, 2026, Democratic primary against fellow Democrat Jeffrey Watkins for the open seat vacated by Rep. Soñia Galaviz, who filed for the District 16 Senate seat, per Ballotpedia.
+The winner of the Democratic primary will face Republican Jackie Davidson in the November 3, 2026, general election.

 Background

 Woller was born in Nampa and raised in Emmett, Idaho, and has lived in Boise since 2011, as described on her campaign website.
 She is a sixth-generation Idahoan on her father’s side and a second-generation Mexican American on her mother’s side, the granddaughter and niece of farmworkers who settled in western Idaho.
 She earned a bachelor’s degree in health education and promotion and a master’s degree in public administration, both from Boise State University.
-She was honored as one of the Idaho Business Review’s Accomplished Under 40 in 2022, as noted on the Idaho Head Start Association’s website.
+She was honored as one of the Idaho Business Review’s Accomplished Under 40 in 2022.
 She serves as secretary of the Winstead Park Neighborhood Association and is a paid vocal performer.
-She is married and has children.
+She is married with children.

-Her career spans nearly 14 years in Idaho’s nonprofit sector, as described on her campaign website.
+Woller’s career spans nearly 14 years in Idaho’s nonprofit sector, per her campaign website.
 She has held roles at the American Heart Association, the Idaho Hunger Relief Task Force, the Women’s and Children’s Alliance, DrugFree Idaho, and Saint Alphonsus Foundation and Health System.
 She has served as Executive Director of the Idaho Head Start Association since 2023.
-During the 2025 legislative session, she was appointed to substitute for District 16 Sen. Ali Rabe for eight days during Rabe’s maternity leave, as noted on the Idaho Head Start Association’s website.
-She also substituted briefly for Rep. Anne Haws, D-Boise, during the 2026 session, as reported by Idaho Education News.
+During the 2025 legislative session, she was appointed to substitute for District 16 Sen. Ali Rabe for eight days during Rabe’s maternity leave.
+She also briefly substituted for Rep. Anne Haws during the 2026 session, as reported by Idaho Education News.

 Political Career

 Woller has not previously held elected office.
-This is her first campaign for the Idaho Legislature.
+The 2026 House District 16A race is her first campaign for the Idaho Legislature.

 Policy Positions